trant44atwit/CloudLab1andMoreTT/Lab6/README.md

 ## Description

+The docker-compose.yaml file defines a single service named mysql that runs a MySQL server using the latest official Docker image.

 The project uses a pre-written SQL script to create and populate a database (`my_guitar_shop`) with several interrelated tables:

 - `products`, `categories`